tim-jc/cycling-platform/docs/architecture.md

 UPSERT using (`activity_id`, `stream_type`) as the business key.

+Streams are ingested in configurable activity ID batches.
+Each batch is fetched, loaded, and status-marked inside its own database transaction so long historical backfills can resume after rate limits or interruptions.

 ## Raw Data Retention

 - Retain the complete stream payload returned by the API.